josecsotomorales/Predict-Impact-New-Menu-ABTest/README.md

 # Predict-Impact-New-Menu-ABTest
+En-Us
+Round Roasters, a coffee restaurant in the United States of America.
+The company needs to implement a growth initiative, given that in the past few years the growth levels off and sales become stagnant.
+The growth initiative is to introduce gourmet sandwiches to the menu, along with limited wine offerings.
+It is crucial to drive people into the stores with these new offerings through television advertising campaign.
+The television campaign will require a significant boost in the company’s marketing budget, but the profitability is unknown.
+It is necessary needs to figure whether the new menu can drive enough sales to offset the cost of marketing the new menu.
+To predicted impact to profitability, we implement A/B testing.
+In particular, we apply the changes in two markets that their performance would be a good proxy to predict how well the updated menu performs.
+The Gross margin helps a company assess the profitability of characteristics activities.
+Then, this measure is used as the performance metric of the test.

+The test ran for a period of 12 weeks (2016-April-29 to 2016-July-21) where five stores in each of the test markets offered the updated menu along with television advertising.
+The file “treatment-stores” contains store information for this store.

+The file “RoundRoastersTransactions” contains transaction level information for all of Round Roaster's stores from 2015-January-21 to 2016-August-18, they are 574 days.
+The test should run for a normal cycle, we need to understand and track customer flow through the store.
+It is assumed that customer visits the stores at least once a week, then we aggregate the data to week level.

+We combine “RoundRoastersTransactions” file and “round-roaster-stores” file that contains store information for each Round Roaster store in the USA.
+We manipulate the data in particular with Date/Time Functions that present in the Alteryx and we obtain weekly traffic and sales for each store.
+Furthermore, we utilize also the “treatment-stores” file to create the list of control and treatment stores.

+Pt-Br
 O Problema do negócio
 Round Roasters é uma luxuosa franquia de cafés presente na costa oeste dos Estados Unidos da América.
 Os últimos anos representaram na estagnação no crescimento da franquia, e uma nova equipe de gestão foi montada para realavancar o crescimento de suas lojas.